-The individual standard study period is, for those students who are enrolled at Hamm-Lippstadt University of Applied Sciences in the summer semester 2020 and are not on leave, or who are admitted as visiting students in accordance with § 52 Paragraph 2 of the Higher Education Act (Hochschulgesetz), in accordance with section § 10 Paragraph 1 Sentence 1 of the Corona Epidemic Higher Education Ordinance, increased by one semester.
+The individual standard study period is, for those students who are enrolled at Hamm-Lippstadt University of Applied Sciences in the summer semester 2020 and/or in the winter semester 2020/2021 and are not on leave, or who are admitted as visiting students in accordance with § 52 Paragraph 2 of the Higher Education Act (Hochschulgesetz), in accordance with section § 10 Paragraph 1 Sentence 1 of the Corona Epidemic Higher Education Ordinance, increased respectively by one semester.

 § 8 Access to the Examination Documents

-Access to the assessment of written examinations can only be granted after the regular university operations have been resumed in person.
+(1) Access to the assessment of written examinations in summer semester 2020 can only be granted after the regular university operations have been resumed in person.
 Objection periods are to be observed.
 The objection to the assessment of a written examination can be justified after inspection of the examination documents.

 § 9 Proof of Admission Requirements for Students Already Enrolled or for Enrollment in the Winter Semester 2020/21